kjolley/BIGSdb_documentation/dbase_setup.rst

   * Describes who can view data: either 'public' for everybody, or 'authenticated_users' for anybody who has been able to log in.
 Default 'public'.

+* related_databases

+  * Semi-colon separated list of links to related BIGSdb databases on the system.
+This should be in the form of database configuration name followed by a '|' and the description, e.g.
+    'pubmlst_neisseria_isolates|Isolates'.
+    This is used to populate the dropdown menu.

 * script_path_includes